 Form 709 Gift Splitting

-Why spouse consent, separate gift-tax returns, and couple coordination keep split gifts outside the draft workflow.
+Why spouse consent, separate gift-tax returns, and couple coordination keep split gifts outside the draft preview.

 Read guide